Let’s talk about the best Nike shoes for nurses.

 Figure out if you have high arches or not, whether you’re flat-footed, the size of your toes, the length of your feet, and the width of your feet.

-Yes, it's a lot to think about, but once you know, it clears up so much time and effort.
+Yes, it’s a lot to think about, but once you know, it will make your shoe buying experience so much better.
 Plus, there are shoe store associates who can help you with this.

 Knowing about your arches, instep, and other foot statistics makes a world of difference when it’s time to buy shoes.